 His father, a diplomat in Athens, was killed by Palestinian terrorists when Whitty was in his final year of public school Malvern College, though the tragedy clearly didn’t stop him getting the grades to study at Pembroke College, Oxford.

 We also know he’s incredibly measured, apparently he never gets heated but instead relies on fact and evidence to make his point.

-But perhaps the most illuminating piece of information came from our favourite scurrilous news source, Popbitch, who this week reported “Spotted on the Hastings to Charing Cross train last Wednesday, Professor Chris Whitty.
+But perhaps the most illuminating piece of information came from our favourite scurrilous news source, Popbitch, who reported “Spotted on the Hastings to Charing Cross train last Wednesday, Professor Chris Whitty.
 Not reading important updates on the pandemic, but reading The Accident by Linwood Barclay”.